 Mobile exchange offer in Nepal was a festival trend in the past.
 Shops used to do them during Dashain and Tihar.
-Moreover, they have mostly focused on Kathmandu valley.
+Moreover, they have mostly focused on Kathmandu Valley.
 However, many shops outside the capital have also started to provide this useful service to people.
+In addition to smartphone exchange services, there are services like Arko Store to exchange TV, AC, fridges, and Washing machines in Nepal.

 How the Mobile Exchange In Nepal Works